Kim Tserkezie: Personal life

-Tserkezie was diagnosed with a progressive neuromuscular disorder spinal muscular atrophy as a child and has been a wheelchair user for most of her life.
-Her website was voted "best representation of a wheelchair user" by children's organisation Whizz Kidz in 2005.
+Tserkezie was diagnosed with a progressive neuromuscular disorder spinal muscular atrophy as a child and has used a wheelchair for most of her life.
+Her website was voted "best representation of a person in a wheelchair" by children's organisation Whizz Kidz in 2005.
 In 2020, she was named as one of the UK's 100 most influential disabled people.

 She married schoolteacher Daniel Tunnicliffe in 2008 and they have two children together.